microsoft/microsoft-ui-xaml-specs/api_review/RadialGradientBrush/RadialGradientBrush.md

 The Xaml RadialGradientBrush will inherit from [XamlCompositionBrushBase](https://docs.microsoft.com/uwp/api/windows.ui.xaml.media.xamlcompositionbrushbase) and use a [CompositionRadialGradientBrush](https://docs.microsoft.com/uwp/api/windows.ui.composition.compositionradialgradientbrush), which is supported on Windows 10 1903 (v10.0.18362+).
 This seems like a useful model for new brushes going forward for both WinUI 2 and 3, and we aren't too concerned about duplicating some properties from other candidate base classes [GradientBrush](https://docs.microsoft.com/uwp/api/windows.ui.xaml.media.gradientbrush).

-The RadialGradientBrush API will more closely mirror the behavior of the Composition API than the WPF API: for example, the gradient origin defaults to center and provides a `GradientOriginOffset` property to specify an offset rather than providing a `GradientOrigin` property.
+The RadialGradientBrush API will more closely mirror the behavior of the Composition API than the WPF API: for example, the gradient origin defaults to center and provides a `GradientOrigin` property to specify an offset rather than providing a `GradientOrigin` property.

 Notable inconsistencies with the composition API include:
 1. Usage of [Point](https://docs.microsoft.com/uwp/api/windows.foundation.point) rather than [Vector2](https://docs.microsoft.com/uwp/api/windows.foundation.numerics.vector2)/[float2](https://docs.microsoft.com/windows/win32/numerics_h/float2-structure)